benjaminhardy28/Portfolio/Foot Controlled Computer Keyboard/Readme.md

 # What I Learned

 * How to implement MVC principles and multithreading to a full stack application
-* How to use an Arduino to compute Analog and Digital inputs and provide real-time USB input
+* How to use and program an Arduino using C++ to compute Analog and Digital inputs and provide real-time USB input
 * How to design electronic schematics and construct by soldering
 * How to use Serial Port communication to allow for communication among seperate programs
 * How to develop a user-friendly GUI using Python